EricStratton/DrSilly.Solution/README.md

 ## Known Bugs/Issues

-Program is incompletet at this time.
+There are no known bugs at this time.

 ## Support & Contact Details